anormalperson8/Birthday/README.md

 #### Version 2.1.0
-- Changed get_birthday so that whether a user's birth year is displayed depends on the `allow` attribute in their birthday entries.
+- Changed get_birthday so that whether a user's birth year is displayed depends on the `allow` attribute on their birthday entries.
 - Changed all past users' entries' `allow` attribute to `false` (Except for itself).

 #### Version 2.1.1
 - Added the ability for the owner to add/delete server from the server data file.

+#### Version 2.1.2
+- The info command now has a cover page briefly introducing Eevee.

 ## Main files